-If you are going to work from home, you need a plan B for the inevitable interruptions to your well-planned workflow.
-There are any number of mini-crises that can erupt at home and threaten to derail the workday: loss of power/Internet service, unscheduled playdates, or a neighbor chopping down a tree a few feet from your office window.
+When you work from home, you need a plan B for the inevitable interruptions to your well-planned workflow.
+There are any number of mini-crises that can erupt at home: loss of power or internet service, unscheduled playdates or a neighbor chopping down a tree a few feet from your office window.

 You need an alternative workspace.
 It should be someplace close to your home with a reliable internet connection where you can work in peace.
 It can be a friend's apartment, a library or even the backseat of your car parked within Wi-Fi range of a coffee shop (useful for after-hours emergencies).

 For lots more tips about working from home and striking a healthy work-life balance, see the related articles below.